Deepfake pornography: Notable cases

 Deepfake technology has been used to create non-consensual and pornographic images and videos of famous women.
 One of the earliest examples occurred in 2017 when a deepfake pornographic video of Gal Gadot was created by a Reddit user and quickly spread online.
 Since then, there have been numerous instances of similar deepfake content targeting other female celebrities, such as Emma Watson, Natalie Portman, and Scarlett Johansson.
 Johansson spoke publicly on the issue in December 2018, condemning the practice but also refusing legal action because she views the harassment as inevitable.

 Rana Ayyub

 In 2018, Rana Ayyub, an Indian investigative journalist, was the target of an online hate campaign stemming from her condemnation of the Indian government, specifically her speaking out against the rape of an eight-year-old Kashmiri girl.
 Ayyub was bombarded with rape and death threats, and had a doctored pornographic video of her circulated online.
 In a Huffington Post article, Ayyub discussed the long-lasting psychological and social effects this experience has had on her.
 She explained that she continued to struggle with her mental health and how the images and videos continued to resurface whenever she took a high-profile case.

 Atrioc controversy

 In 2023, Twitch streamer Atrioc stirred controversy when he accidentally revealed deepfake pornographic material featuring female Twitch streamers while on live.
 The influencer has since admitted to paying for AI generated porn, and apologized to the women and his fans.

+Schools in Spain and New Jersey

+In a town in southern Spain in 2023, boys made deepfake pornography, using the website ClothOff, that depicted at least 20 local girls between 11 and 17 years old.
+After a police investigation, the boys received suspended sentences for distribution of child sexual abuse material.
+In New Jersey in 2023, students at Westfield High School used ClothOff to generate explicit deepfakes of classmates who were underage girls, based on ordinary photos downloaded from social media.
+One of the girls coordinated with a Yale Law School professor to sue ClothOff in October 2025.